Ram Avtar

 Ram Avtar (born 1911) was a character actor turned comedian in Hindi cinema.
 He is best known for his roles in Nasir Hussain's films, especially Teesri Manzil (1967) and Yaadon Ki Baaraat (1973).
 These roles ranged from tickled train passenger in the former to the hero's sidekick in Jab Pyar Kisi Se Hota Hai (1961) and Tumsa Nahin Dekha (1957).
-He was known for his big stomach and mirthful demeanor.
+He was known for his big belly and mirthful demeanor.

 Avtar was born in 1911 in Rawalpindi.
 He began his career in the late-1930s and early 1940s, as a character actor.
 Over the 1950s he transitioned into a comedian as he began to put on more weight.
 Avtar's last film credit was in 1981.